The Dragon (Arrow): Plot

-32 years ago, a young Ricardo Diaz is shown living in an orphanage and witnessing Jesse, an older kid that bullies him and makes him his personal servant, setting fire to a photograph of Diaz's father, the only remembrance he had of him.
+In 1986, a young Ricardo Diaz is shown living in an orphanage.
+He witness Jesse, an older kid that bullies him, set fire to a photograph of Diaz's father.

-In the present time, Diaz and Laurel Lance go to Blüdhaven, where he intends to join the Quadrant, a major organization that controls crime in the entire country.
-He expects having taken over Star City will be an achievement big enough to grant him a seat at the table.
-Diaz and Laurel meet Eric Cartier, the son of one of the Quadrant's members, but Cartier is unimpressed by Diaz's takeover and has him fulfill a task in order to prove his worth and meet his father: to locate Robert Baylor, one of the Quadrant's men, who is under FBI's custody.
+In the present time, Diaz and Laurel Lance go to Blüdhaven, where he intends to join the Quadrant.
+Diaz and Laurel meet Eric Cartier, but Cartier is unimpressed by Diaz's takeover and has him fulfill a task in order to prove his worth and meet his father: to locate Robert Baylor, one of the Quadrant's men, who is under FBI's custody.

-Diaz learns that Baylor is actually cooperating with the federals, and Cartier requests him to capture the guy as an additional mission.
+Diaz learns that Baylor is actually cooperating with the federals, and Cartier requests him to capture him.
 Diaz reluctantly agrees, but as he delivers Baylor to Cartier, the latter has both of them shot.
 Diaz survives due to a vest he was secretly wearing and returns to Cartier's place, where he takes out his men, lectures him on survival, explains how Jesse made him feel powerless and inferior and tortures him for information on the Quadrant's next meeting.

-On their way to the Quadrant's meeting, Diaz tells Laurel how he had so much fear of Jesse that he named it "The Dragon" and lived having nothing but that.
-Diaz has Cartier storm in the restaurant where the meeting is taking place with enough C4 in his chest to take out many security guards at once.
+On their way to the Quadrant's meeting, Diaz tells Laurel about his fear of Jesse that he named it "The Dragon" and lived having nothing but that.
+Diaz has Cartier storm in the restaurant where the meeting is taking place while carrying C4 to take out the guards.
 After killing some additional men, Diaz and Laurel finally meet the Quadrant leaders face-to-face.
 Diaz offers them the entire Star City in exchange for a seat at the table, but Cartier is still unimpressed with Diaz's achievements and frustrated with his son's death and ends up mocking him for being nothing but a "street thug".
 Diaz reacts by executing him.
 Despite this, one of the remaining Quadrant leaders says she's interested in his proposal.

-Having fulfilled his personal quest of becoming a crime lord, Diaz locates Jesse and brings him atop a building, where he shows him a fragment of his burned father's picture, which he recovered from the flames, resulting in blisters and severe burns.
+Having fulfilled his personal quest of becoming a crime lord, Diaz locates Jesse and brings him atop a building, where he shows him a recovered fragment of his burned father's picture.
 Diaz then burns him alive and tosses the fragment into the fire before a shocked Laurel.

 Meanwhile, following her dismissal from Team Arrow, Felicity Smoak and Curtis Holt put their teams' differences aside and resume work on Helix Dynamics, but Curtis insists that they should talk about her dismissal and Oliver Queen working alone.
 After seeing news of the Green Arrow (Oliver) being caught in an explosion, Felicity rushes home and finds him alive and well.